The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• developing policies, standards and guidelines to minimise the negative environmental impact of factors such as, but not limited to, hardware, software, networks, storage, power supply, care, maintenance and disposal of assets, paper, packaging or transport
+• developing policies, standards and guidelines to minimise the environmental impact of IT operations and assets.

-• communicating and promoting sustainability policies and programmes.
+• promoting and communicating sustainability policies and programmes.

 Understanding the responsibility levels of this skill